deep-diver/ai-paper-reviewer/content/paper-reviews/2410.17897/index.md

 ![](charts/charts_5_1.png "🔼 Figure 4: Ablation study on sharing keys or values in every two layers, with CLAttention denoting sharing both.")

-> 🔼 The chart shows the ablation study on sharing keys or values in every two layers, comparing different information sharing methods with the relative training loss.
+> 🔼 The chart displays the relative training loss curves for different methods of sharing keys and values in a transformer model, showing the impact of various sharing strategies on model performance.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Ablation study on sharing keys or values in every two layers, with CLAttention denoting sharing both.